jwdink/ETML/README.md

 ### Getting Started

 To get started, download this git.
 The easiest way to get going is simply to copy and paste the "Example" folder, renaming it to your experiment's name.
+Additionally, make sure you add the ETML folder, as well as the 'Functions' subfolder, to the MATLAB search path.

 ## Getting Set-Up : Config.txt